home-assistant/developers.home-assistant/docs/development_typing.md

 **Note:**
 Applying a monkeytyped stub to a module that has existing typing annotations might error and not work.
 This tool is most useful for totally untyped modules.

-### Excluding modules from type checking
+### Including modules for strict type checking

-While we encourage the use of type hints, we currently do not require them for our integrations.
+We encourage the use of type hints, we currently do not require them for our integrations.
-By default, our CI assumes files do have type hints.
-In case the added module doesn't have this, it can be excluded by adding the module to the `.no-strict-typing` file that is located at the root of the Home Assistant Core project.
+By default, our CI checks statically for type hints.
+In case a module has been fully typed, it can be marked for enabling strict checks, by adding the module to the `.strict-typing` file that is located at the root of the Home Assistant Core project.